knpuniversity/symfony2-rest/knpu/episode1/response-asserter.md

 TODO CODE

 And that's the super-power of the PropertyAccess component: it lets you walk down through the response data.
-Give this a try:
+This is really fun, give this a try: